parsonsmatt/parsonsmatt.github.io/_posts/2015-10-05-elm_vs_purescript_ii.markdown

 We have to use `installedState` since we're dealing with parent/children components.

 Alright, that's the first two examples from Elm Architecture in PureScript Halogen!
+I'll be covering the rest in a future installment.